Firmino should be afraid: Jota deserves to take centre stage against Man City after passing Atalanta audition | Goal.com

 Progression to the knockout stage can now be secured, with two games to spare, when Atalanta visit Anfield later this month.
 On this evidence, the Italians will be absolutely terrified of what awaits them.

-Gian Piero Gasperini’s side – feted for their impressive showings in Serie A over the past three seasons – had no answer to the brilliance of Jota, who dovetailed beautifully with Mo Salah and Sadio Mane throughout.
+Gian Piero Gasperini’s side – rightly feted for their impressive showings in Serie A over the past three seasons, and quarter-finalists in this competition last term – had no answer to the brilliance of Jota, who dovetailed beautifully with Mo Salah and Sadio Mane throughout.

 Preferred to Roberto Firmino, the 23-year-old delivered one of the great European performances.
 He was by no means alone, mind.